Search Results for

 Note

 The comparison of actual and planned hours of work, the calculation of overtime and remaining leave are optional functions of time cockpit and do not have to be used.
-For these functions it is necessary that all working hours are tracked (that means it is not enough to track for example only billable hours).
+For these functions it is necessary that all working hours are tracked.

 Weekly Hours of Work